INVESTOR ACTION ALERT: The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Longeveron Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

 - Oops!Something went wrong.Please try again later.

-LOS ANGELES, CA / ACCESSWIRE / September 19, 2021 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Longeveron Inc. ("Longeveron" or "the Company") (NASDAQ:LGVN) for violations of the federal securities laws.
+LOS ANGELES, CA / ACCESSWIRE / September 22, 2021 /The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Longeveron Inc. ("Longeveron" or "the Company") (NASDAQ:LGVN) for violations of the federal securities laws.

 Investors who purchased the Company's shares pursuant and/or traceable to the Company's initial public offering conducted on February 12, 2021 (the "IPO"), or between February 12, 2021 and August 12, 2021, inclusive (the "Class Period"), are encouraged to contact the firm before November 12, 2021.